fchauvel/MAD/README.md

  * Bug Fixes:
     * Fix R script to render 'missing values' (i.e., "NA") properly
     * Fix multiple folders created when the simulation takes a long time
+    * Fix the validation so that it does not detect false 'never invoked operation' (on forward references)